geophile/marcel/README.md

 Instead, you can use Python as the scripting language, invoking marcel commands via an API, (more on this below).

-Marcel is the successor to [osh](http://github.com/geophile/osh) (Object SHell).
-Osh is based on the same ideas, but it is not a full-fledged shell;
-it is an executable
-that takes shell-like commands as input, composes them using pipes, and passes Python objects, as Marcel does.
-Marcel improves on osh in a number of ways:

-* Marcel is a full-fledged shell.

-* If you know Python you know marcel.
-There are no obscure sublanguages (e.g. for awk, find, PS1).
-Commands are customized by writing Python lambda expressions on the command line.
-Configuration is done by assigning Python variables.

-* A planned abstraction mechanism is to offer pipelines as first-class constructs.
-This will allow for more complex commands (which combine multiple pipelines), and the composition of pipelines.

-* Marcel started with the osh code base (for commands and pipelines), but cleaned up a number of ugly hacks and non-pythonic constructs.

-* Osh requires Python 2.x.
-Marcel requires Python 3.x.
-(Whether you regard that as an improvement is obviously subjective.)

 Shell Features
 --------------

 Marcel provides:

+* Customizable highlighted output of file and process listings.

+* Context-sensitive tab completion (for commands, their flags, filenames, help topics).

 * Command history and recall, including correct handling of multi-line commands.
 (Muti-line support is implemented using [multilinereader](https://github.com/geophile/multilinereader).)

 * Searching of command history (e.g. ctrl-R).

-* Editing of last command in the editor of your choice.
+* Editing of previous commands in the editor of your choice.

 * Extensive help facility, providing information on concepts, objects, and commands.

-* Customizable highlighted output of file and process listings.

-* Context-sensitive tab completion (for commands, their flags, filenames, help topics).

 Example
 -------